angelaxi/nets213Project/docs/README.md

 - bounding_images.txt: links to bounding box input images on S3 bucket
 - classification_hit_input(0-1).csv: generated CSV input for classification HITs
 - classification_images.txt: links to classification input images on S3 bucket
+- classifier_input.csv: CSV input to train classifier with columns as bounding box image file names, bounding boxes, and labels corresponding to each bounding box
-- gold_standard_Image_labels.csv: manually assigned labels to 50 images of each of our 3 categories
+- gold_standard_image_labels.csv: manually assigned labels to 50 images of each of our 3 categories
 - unlabeled_images.csv: list of image urls that have not been manually labeled
 ## docs
 - flowchart.png: flowchart with workflow and components